-THIS VENUE IS NOW CLOSED Please call +44 (0)20 7380 1663 to discuss if one of our other London venues may be suitable.
+THIS VENUE IS NOW CLOSED We would love to help you find your perfect venue, so please call +44 (0)20 7380 1663 to discuss which of our other venues are available to host your special event.

 London’s hidden gem